The primary objective is to develop a machine learning model for classifying asteroid orbits.

 The variables are:

-- i: Inclination of the orbit with respect to the ecliptic plane and the equinox of J2000 (J2000-Ecliptic) in degrees.
+- i (Inclination): Tilt of the orbit relative to the ecliptic plane (J2000), measured in degrees.

 Note that neural networks work with numbers.
 In this regard, the categorical variable “class” is transformed into three numerical variables as follows: